Tring: History

 In the late 19th century, the estate became the home of the Rothschild family, whose influence on the town was considerable.
 The site for Tring Market House was presented by to the town by Nathan Rothschild, 1st Baron Rothschild.
 His son, Walter Rothschild, 2nd Baron Rothschild, built a private zoological museum in Tring.
 This housed what may have been the world's largest collection of animal taxidermy at the time of its founding.
-It has been part of the Natural History Museum, London since 1937, and in April 2007 the museum changed its name to the Natural History Museum at Tring in order to make people more aware of the museum's link to London's Natural History Museum.
-In 1902 the 2nd Lord Rothschild also released the edible dormouse (Glis glis) into Tring Park.
-He used to ride around the town in a carriage drawn by zebras.
-In the town centre of Tring there is a pavement maze in the shape of a Zebra's head in order to remember the link that Tring has to the Rothschild family.
+It has been part of the Natural History Museum, London since 1937; in April 2007, the museum changed its name to the Natural History Museum at Tring, in order to make people more aware of the museum's link to London's Natural History Museum.
+In 1902, the 2nd Lord Rothschild also released the edible dormouse (Glis glis) into Tring Park; he used to ride around the town in a carriage drawn by zebras.
+In the town centre of Tring, there is a pavement maze in the shape of a zebra's head in order to remember the link that Tring has to the Rothschild family.

 The former livestock market place is now the home of a weekly Friday market and a fortnightly Saturday farmers' market.
 Some of the former livestock pens have been retained.
 The old livestock market office is now the home of the Tring Local History Museum, which opened in September 2010.

 Governance

 Tring is a part of the UK Parliament constituency of Harpenden and Berkhamsted.
 Victoria Collins has been the Member of Parliament (MP) since the July 2024 election.

-Tring has three tiers of local government at parish (town), district, and county level: Tring Town Council, Dacorum Borough Council, and Hertfordshire County Council.
+Tring has three tiers of local government at parish (town), district and county level: Tring Town Council, Dacorum Borough Council and Hertfordshire County Council.
 Since the local elections on 2 May 2019, Tring Town Council comprises 11 Liberal Democrats and 1 Conservative.